 Work experience

 When applying, it's important to be able to explain your reasons for choosing a career in the police force and provide details of any contacts made within the service.
 You should be able to demonstrate knowledge of the local force, the area which it covers, its senior officers and its structure and key challenges.
-For more information, see College of Policing - Special constables.
+For more information, see College of Policing - Volunteering.

 Find out more about the different kinds of work experience and internships that are available.